RadekRo/til/README.md

 ## Developer's Notebook
-##### Created 26th of Feb 2018
+##### Created: 26th of February 2018
+###### Last Update: 26th of April 2020

-> This is my developer's notebook which is a place to put all the things I am learning that seems to be worth of beeing remembered.
+> This is my developer's notebook which is a place to put all the things I am learning that seems to be worth of being remembered or just have at hand.

 _Repository consists of 25 TILs and grows..._